Origin: Isle of Islay (Scotland)

-Ageing barrels: Ex Bourbon, ex quarter cask and ex-Sherry Pedro Ximénez
+Ageing casks: Ex Bourbon, ex quarter cask and ex-Sherry Pedro Ximénez

 Additional coloring: Yes